lifepillar/vim-solarized8/Readme.md

 If you use Vim packages, there is no need to `packadd solarized8`.
 Keep your `runtimepath` clean!

-<sup>*</sup> On my machine, the original Solarized loads in ~3.5ms, while
+<sup>*</sup> On my machine, the original Solarized loads in ~3.5ms, while the
-the command above takes ~1.6ms.
+command above takes ~1.6ms.
 Even with extra highlight groups on (see options below), Solarized 8 loads in about ~2.0ms.
-The loading time depends on background and on the terminal palette, but it should never be more than 3ms on average (light background, 16 colors).
+The loading time depends on the background and on the terminal palette, but it should never be more than 3ms on average (light background, 16 colors).